Investing term

 For example

-Before funding an account you confirm the broker is licensed by a recognized regulator — the difference between a supervised firm and the wild west.
+Before funding an account you confirm the broker is licensed by a recognised regulator — the difference between a supervised firm and the wild west.